 Research interests: I seek to solve fundamental problems in chemistry by applying cutting edge experimental techniques.
 I am especially interested in NMR and MRI because of their conceptual beauty and exceptional usefulness.
 My goal is to further improve their performance by combining advances in physics and chemistry of nuclear spin hyperpolarization with novel methodologies of signal detection.
-My long-term goal is to make ultra-sensitive hyperpolarized NMR/MRI a viable tool for investigating industrial processes at the large scale.
+My long-term goal is to broaden the application boundaries of NMR/MRI for investigating chemical processes at the micro- (organelles in living cells) and macro-scale (industrial-size chemical reactors).
+Check my website for more information.

 Education and professional experience